mamccollum/lpin/README.md

 `lpin` is a simple command that uses the standard ANSI escape codes to initiate a print job, take stdin as input, and then end the print job.

 ## Support
 `lpin` is not well supported with most terminal emulators.
-Two confirmed working terminal emulators are KDE's Konsole and iTerm2.
+One confirmed working terminal emulator is iTerm2.

 ## Usage
 ```sh